 We offer standalone small group leader orientations throughout the year.
 Registration will be available as upcoming dates are set.

 At Hope our mission is to love people where they are and encourage them to grow in their relationship with Jesus Christ.
 We believe this happens best in the small group environment.
 The truth is, God created us for relationships – with Him and others.
 Since Hope is a big church it can be difficult to find those necessary relationships.
 Small groups help you connect with others in your area so you can “do life” together.

 We hope the following FAQs help you sort out the “why” and “what” of small groups at Hope.
 Do you have a question about small groups not listed below?
 Feel free to send it over to firstname.lastname@example.org.

 Why should I be in a small group?

 Our mission as a church is to love people where they are and encourage them to grow in their relationship with Jesus Christ.
-We believe small groups is the most practical way to see that happen.
-This is where we are the Church.
+We believe small groups are the best environment for this to happen.

 How can I find a small group?

-Go to our Small Group Information form to let us know more about you and what you might be looking for in a group.
+You can stop by the Next Steps area at your Hope campus after the service, or you can go to our Help Me Find a Group form [LINK] to let us know more about you and what you might be looking for in a group.

 Are groups a good place to invite unbelieving friends?

 If someone doesn’t believe the gospel but is open to investigating it, there are few better places than a community where they can see it in action, get to know believers, and feel safe enough to ask questions.
 So yes, small groups are generally a great place to invite unbelieving friends.